menu

 Overview

 Willsboro is a tiny town located in the state of New York.
 With a population of 689 people and just one neighborhood, Willsboro is the 824th largest community in New York.
-Willsboro has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Willsboro was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Willsboro is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Willsboro isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Willsboro are a mix of both white- and blue-collar jobs.
 Overall, Willsboro is a town of service providers, professionals, and farmers, fishers, or foresters.
 There are especially a lot of people living in Willsboro who work in healthcare suport services (18.29%), teaching (12.84%), and food service (12.06%).

 In addition, many people in Willsboro have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.